 This topic describes the Activate method, which activates an A/B test for the specified user to start an experiment.

-Activate determines whether the specific user qualifies for the experiment, buckets a qualified user into a variation, and sends an impression event to Optimizely.
+Activates an A/B test for the specified user to start an experiment: determines whether they qualify for the experiment, buckets a qualified user into a variation, and sends an impression event to Optimizely.

 3.1.1 and higher